dsw7/VimTools/README.md

 ```
 :Ins \/\/ 1 6
 ```
-Note that we have to escape the forward slashes.
+Note that we had to escape the forward slashes in the above example.
 The command returns:
 ```
 1 //namespace foo {
 2 //    void bar() {